Your gorgeous, green wedding

 Scanner guns are fun, addictive and way too easy to use, but you probably don’t actually need all that stuff.
 Instead, keep the registry to a minimum.
 Register for nice pieces you’ll want to use forever, like sustainably produced or handmade china services and silverware (estate or used if you’re going for the real stuff—that way it's reclaimed).
 And go ahead, use them everyday; otherwise, what's the point.
 Alternately, you could eschew things altogether and create an earth friendly registry.
 Web sites like Eco Wise, Earth Friendly Goods, and Ten Thousand Villages are great places to start.

 Wedding blogs are great sources of ideas and inspiration and are often DIY-oriented, which lets you pick and choose according to the specifications of your wedding and how green you want each aspect of the event to be.
 Some consistently good sites to visit are: Brooklyn Bride, Something Old Something New, $10,000 wedding, Frolic, Wedding Bee.

 Story by Jessica Tzerman.
 This article originally appeared in Plenty in September 2008.
-The story was added to MNN.com in April 2009.
+The story was added to MNN.com.